See School of Library and Information Science for admission and progression requirements.

 We appreciate your patience and commitment to undergraduate and graduate education.

-Minor revisions, NO BOT, CHE, or SACS notification required.
+Formating update.
+Minor revision, no BOT, CHE, or SACS notification required.